 She’s broken-hearted.
 His heart is dead and decayed inside his chest.
 She’s lost the ability to trust while he doesn’t think life has anything left to offer.
 When neither believes in fairy tales, can the vicious world of MMA show them that they’re wrong?

-Three interconnected standalones in the Black Hearts MMA series are coming in late 2018.
+Three interconnected standalones in the Black Hearts MMA series are coming in 2019.

 BECOME AN INSIDER TODAY!